 Data is everywhere.
 In the digital age, our data footprints include information on what we do, where we go, who we know, what we have, what we like or how we feel.
 We generate this information while we work, walk, interact, speak, protest or search online.
 The activities we engage in generate data in their turn, and all this information is useful to shape services, products and cities, for instance, and to promote transparency and accountability.

 We have seen data improve care, public transport routing, policing and advertising.
-But we have also seen data be stolen or manipulated, and data processes infringe upon fundamental rights and privacy, discriminate or go wrong.
+But we have also seen data be stolen or manipulated, and data processes infringe upon fundamental rights and privacy.

 Realising the potential of increased data gathering, sharing and publishing, thus, requires an understanding of where and how data can improve outcomes, but also of the risks involved in the process.
 The implications of data sharing change depending on who is at the receiving end and how they access the data